-The FDA or other regulatory agencies may not agree with our clinical development plan and require that we conduct additional clinical trials to support our regulatory submissions, including the FDA may require that we conduct more than one pivotal trial in order to gain approval.
+The FDA or other regulatory agencies may not agree with our clinical development plan and require that we conduct additional clinical trials to support our regulatory submissions, submissions.
+Regulatory agencies, including the FDA may require that we conduct more than one pivotal trial in order to gain approval.